Translation invariance, topology, and protection of criticality in chains of interacting anyons: Anyonic states and operators

 As with the sphere, we will now address the diagrammatic representation of operators on surfaces of higher genus.
 We will begin with a general discussion, and once again will examine explicit examples on the torus.

-On a surface of genus $g$, operators may correspond to physical processes acting either on the entire manifold, or on a finite subregion of the manifold.
+On a surface of genus $g$ (where $g$ is taken to correspond to the genus of the surface in the absence of punctures), operators may correspond to physical processes acting either on the entire manifold, or on a finite subregion of the manifold.
 Where operators act on the entire manifold, a completely general construction may once again be achieved by replacing the bras and kets of \Eref{eq:braketoperator} with fusion and splitting tree diagrams for states of the appropriate genus.
 However, for operators acting on a finite subregion of the manifold the situation may be simplified somewhat.
 Momentarily neglecting the existence of punctures on the physical manifold, we examine the topology of the area of support of the operator.
 If this area of support now lies entirely within a submanifold of genus $g'<g$, then the operator may be represented using fusion and splitting trees of genus $g'$.
 For example, if we consider an operator on the torus whose support lies within a region which is (again momentarily ignoring any anyons within it) topologically the unpunctured disc, then by locality we need only consider the portion of the fusion tree corresponding to any anyons which do lie within that disc.
-We then choose a basis where this portion of the tree connects to the rest of the fusion tree via only a single line, such that if we excised this disc from the manifold as a whole, that line would describe the charge on the boundary of the disc.
+We then choose a basis where this portion of the tree connects to the rest of the fusion tree via only a single line, such that if we excised this disc from the manifold as a whole, that line would describe the charge on the resulting puncture, and be dual to that on the boundary of the excised disc.
 We may now represent the operator in the form of an operator on the disc as described in \sref{sec:discoperators}, and apply it by connecting it with the relevant portion of the fusion tree, as shown in the example of \fref{fig:discoperatorontorus}.
 We will, however, make one warning: If the operator shown in \fref{fig:discoperatorontorus} were to be applied to anyons $a_6$ and $a_1$, then transformation from the basis shown into one in which $a_6$ and $a_1$ were adjacent would require the application of the periodic translation operator, which is a non-local operator and will be discussed in \sref{sec:torustranslate}.

 Extension of this approach to surfaces and operators of higher genus is straightforward.